Italian Recipe Book

 You can get away with a great dough simply by working it during early morning or late evening hours.
 Plus I have some more tips in the notes section of the recipe.

-BUT if you can’t finish it in one go (don’t feel forced to do so, even though I know the templation is real!) make sure you cover blackberries with the glaze to keep them fresh and prevent from molding.
+BUT if you can’t finish it in one go (don’t feel forced to do so, even though I know the temptation will be high) make sure you cover blackberries with the glaze to keep them fresh and prevent from molding.
 Fresh blackberries tend to mold pretty fast, even in the fridge.

 Full Recipe